monmaya/pyb-data-contracts/docs/en/articles/06-lifecycle.md

 Once in production, the contract enters a phase of continuous evolution, where it adapts to the changing needs of the organization.
 This evolution must be carefully orchestrated to maintain data consistency and quality.
 Finally, when the contract is no longer relevant, it enters a deprecation phase leading to its end of life.

-## The Structure of an Evolving Contract
+## The structure of an evolving contract

 To support this lifecycle, the contract itself must be structured to capture its evolution.
 Here is how such a contract could be structured: